 Recover Text Message from iPhone without Backup

-Here's how to reset a locked iPhone SE to factory settings using the built-in from iTunes or iCloud or third-party iPhone unlocking tool.
+Here's how to reset a locked or unavailable iPhone SE to factory settings using the built-in from iTunes or iCloud or third-party iPhone unlocking tool.

 You need to get into your iPhone SE, but you forgot your passcode.
 Don't worry; there are different of approaches you can take to factory reset a locked iPhone SE, whether it's a first-generation device or a 2nd generation one.

-If you want to reset iPhone SE to factory settings when locked out, you don't need a help of third-party app from market.
+If you want to reset iPhone SE to factory settings when locked out with unavailable message, you don't need a help of third-party app from market.
 The ability to reset a locked iPhone SE is built right into Apple's iTunes and iCloud with a feature named Find My iPhone.

 By entering your phone into recovery mode, you can connect it to iTunes to restore the locked iPhone SE quickly to factory settings and then use it as normal, or find your phone from the list of available devices in iCloud and erase it online.
 Both routes get all your data and settings deleted from iPhone SE, but you can restore them from the most recent backup after it's reset.